parallelus/customizer-remove-all-parts/README.md

 # WP-CRAP

-WordPress Customizer Remove All Plugin allows you to get all that crap you don't want out of your WordPress install.
+<strong>WordPress Customizer Remove All Plugin</strong> or "WP CRAP" for short, allows you to get the Customizer crap out of your WordPress install.